karolhrdina/zm-metric/README.md

-# fty-metric-snmp
+# zm-metric

-This 42ITy agent creates metrics and publish them on stream.
+This zmon agent creates metrics and publish them on stream.
 Rules for creating metrics are specified with json and lua.
 All rule files are loaded from one directory specified by command line parameter.
 File has to have .rule extension.